 However, I was ending on a high note as Pete’s wife, Helen, and I were going to have afternoon tea at Gleneagles Hotel!
 A perfect ending in my homeland, doing one of the things I love best.
 It was bittersweet as I was elated to go to Gleneagles, but so sad at having to end my amazing journey.

-Don’t forget to use discount code “CUCINA16 for a 20% discount on any annual Royal Oak Foundation membership which offers free admission and parking at all UK National Trust properties
+Don’t forget to use discount code “CUCINA18 for a 20% discount on any annual Royal Oak Foundation membership.
+The pass offers free admission and parking at all UK National Trust properties

 as well asNational Trust for Scotland properties and more.